 Lever the next plank into the short end of the partially lowered plank and push it into the longitudinal groove.
 Lift the plank slightly to make pushing it in easier.
-Make sure that the short end of the locking system is closed and push near the short end of the locking system.
-Close the longitudinal locking system by pushing and gently tapping while the planks are tilted.
-Continue in this manner until you reach the last plank of the second row.
+Ensure the that the short end connection is closed and push near the short end connection.
+Close the longitudinal connection by pushing and gently tapping while the planks are tilted.
+Continue in this manner until the last plank of the second row.
 Cut this plank to the appropriate size.
 Make sure to leave an expansion joint between the plank and the wall.